arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ![Mechanical information for Modulino® Pixels](assets/PixelMec.png)

-### Buttons Module
+### Modulino® Buttons

-The BUTTONS module includes three SPST push buttons and three yellow LEDs, using the STM32C011F4 chip for digital communication.
+The Modulino® Buttons includes three SPST push buttons and three yellow LEDs, using the STM32C011F4 chip for digital communication.
 It's ideal for creating interactive input interfaces.
-All of the modules that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the Modulino® nodes that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

 #### Technical Specifications